Quick Loader

 (case-insensitive) will be mapped to false

-and all other values will be mapped to true
+values will be mapped to true

 .